A Mental Health Guide for Mothers of Multiples

 The Unspoken Grief: Mourning the Singleton Experience

-This particular form of sorrow can be understood as a type of disenfranchised grief—a real and painful loss that is not openly acknowledged or socially validated.
-Society overwhelmingly frames the birth of twins as a "double blessing," a special and miraculous event.
+This particular grief can be understood as disenfranchised grief.
+It is a real and painful loss that is not openly acknowledged or socially validated.
+Society overwhelmingly frames the birth of twins as a "double blessing."
 This positive narrative, while well-intentioned, can leave little room for a mother to express feelings of being overwhelmed, terrified, or sad.
-She may feel that she has no right to mourn the loss of the idealized, one-on-one bonding journey she sees her friends with singletons experiencing.
-This lack of social sanction for her grief can cause her to carry it in silence, which in turn feeds powerful feelings of guilt and isolation, making her think there is something wrong with her for feeling this way.
-This same sense of a lost, expected family life can also occur in the tragic circumstance of losing one twin, where parents must navigate the complex emotional space of grieving one child while trying to feel joy for the surviving baby.
+She may feel she has no right to mourn the one-on-one bonding journey she sees her friends with singletons experiencing.
+Carrying this grief in silence feeds feelings of guilt and isolation.
+It makes her think something is wrong with her for feeling this way.

 The Complexities of Bonding with Two